Horef/dal_final/README.md

 ## MiniRAG + RAGAS Pipeline

-Once you have chunked data in `Processed Data/`, the core pipeline consists of **five main scripts** followed by the web interface.
+Once you have chunked data, the core pipeline consists of **five main scripts** followed by the web interface.

 ### Step 0 – Build the Index (`Step_0_index.py`)